r1cheu/gnnotator/README.md

 cd gnnotator
 ```

-Adjust options in the default config file `config/config.yml`.
+Provide your own input data in the `data/` directory.
+The default config file is located at `config/config.yml`.
 Before running the complete workflow, you can perform a dry run using:

 ```bash